 You might see two world record-holders as the 110m hurdles could feature USA’s Grant Holloway, who holds the indoor world record in the 60m hurdles and has competed many times in Hungary, where he had his first ever overseas competition.
 The 400m hurdles world record-holder Karsten Warholm from Norway will also be trying to secure his place in the next round.

-Next up on the track will be some of the best women’s 100m sprinters in the world: Shelly-Ann Fraser-Pryce, Elaine Thompson-Herah and Shericka Jackson all begin with the heats as they build towards another superb sprint showdown.
+Next up on the track will be some of the best women’s 100m sprinters in the world: Shelly-Ann Fraser-Pryce and Shericka Jackson all begin with the heats as they build towards another superb sprint showdown.
+But don’t forget to keep an eye on Sha’Carri Richardson, who also wants to leave a mark in Budapest.

 In the women's discus, a European-US duel is expected.
 The qualification round should be an easy warm-up for Croatia's two-time world, two-time Olympic and six-time European champion Sandra Perkovic and for USA’s Olympic champion Valarie Allman.
-In the heptathlon, the situation will become clearer, with Nafissatou Thiam and her rivals taking on their fifth and sixth events.
+In the heptathlon, the situation will become clearer, with Anna Hall and her rivals taking on their fifth and sixth events.

-The first round of the men's and women's 400m could feature stars like Michael Norman, Kirani James, Wayde van Niekerk, Marileidy Paulino, Natalia Kaczmarek and Lieke Klaver.
-Look out for Olympic champion Shaunae Miller-Uibo in the 200m (starting on day five) instead, as she now intends to focus on the half-lap event in major competitions after her 400m success.
+The first round of the men's and women's 400m could feature stars like Steven Gardiner, Kirani James, Wayde van Niekerk, Marileidy Paulino, Natalia Kaczmarek and Lieke Klaver.

 Women's discus qualification: